seqweb/.github/profile/README.md

 <http://dbpedia.org/resource/Neil_Sloane>   "Neil Sloane"@en
 ```

 This means in particular that extensions can be entirely implemented and hosted by others.
-For example a set of specialized relationships between sequences could be identified by an academic researcher, embodied as a knowledge graph maintiained at their home institution, and made fully available via federation with SeqWeb.
+For example a set of specialized relationships between sequences could be identified by an academic researcher, embodied as a knowledge graph maintained at their home institution, and made fully available via federation with SeqWeb.

 **Frontier Mathematics** SeqWeb will enable and encourage new sorts of explorations.
 For example sequence "transforms" are a longstanding concept in the OEIS.
-But today the only way to express these relationships is with natural language text commentary like "a(n) is the Mobius transform of the primes."
+But today the only way to express these relationships is with natural language text commentary like "a(n) is the Möbius transform of the primes."
 In SeqWeb this could be modeled concretely as a triple like
 ```
     oeis:A007444    seq:möbiusTransformOf   oeis:A000040 .
 ```